 Cry Tough is another of those Rocksteady anthems that you’ll hear quite a lot.
 Fortunately when it’s as good as this the experience is always a pleasure.
 It’s currently available on the Heartbeat CD; Alton Ellis – Cry Tough (CDHB 106).

 I’m So Proud – Joe White (Charles Ross Production)

 What would rocksteady have been like without the monumental influence of the Impressions and specifically the mighty Curtis Mayfield?
-Though the influence of Curtis went far beyond cover versions of his songs, a Jamaican interpretation of one is rarely to be passed over, at their very best they took something that was great and made it truly sublime.
+Though the influence of Curtis went far beyond cover versions of his songs, a Jamaican interpretation of one is always worth checking out, at the very best they took something that was already great and made it truly sublime.

 One such example would be I’m So Proud by Joe White for producer Charles Ross.
 Joe White is perhaps best known for his melodica sides in the 70’s but his vocal sides both as member of the Leaders and as a solo artist seldom disappoint.

 I’m So Proud is available on the Various Artists compilation; I’m So Proud: A Jamaican Tribute To Curtis Mayfield on Trojan (CDTRL 376), it was also reissued on a limited edition vinyl 7″ by Rock A Shacka in 2009.

 People Get Ready – The Minstrels (Coxsone Dodd Production)

 On the subject of the Impressions trust Studio One to push the boundaries just that bit further still and give us something that is truly a masterpiece.
 It says a lot about the set up that Coxsone Dodd created at Brentford Road that a group of unknowns such as the Minstrels could come in and create vocals like this, you can’t help thinking that even Curtis would have been impressed.

 People Get Ready is on the Heartbeat compilation Mojo Rocksteady (CDHB 134).